Feds charge Bremerton man with arson, stealing police rifle during downtown BLM protests

 Tyre Wayne Means Jr. was charged in a criminal complaint filed in U.S. District Court in Seattle on Thursday, the latest in a string of federal prosecutions stemming from civil unrest that swept Seattle and the country following the killing of George Floyd by police in Minneapolis.

-Means was arrested Wednesday during a trip to visit his state Department of Correction’s probation officer in Bremerton, according to the U.S. Attorney’s Office and a post on the Seattle Police Department’s web site.
+Means was arrested Wednesday during a trip to visit his state Department of Corrections probation officer in Bremerton, according to the U.S. Attorney’s Office and a post on the Seattle Police Department’s (SPD) website.
 According to SPD, he was identified Aug.
 12 as a suspect in the arson and theft, which occurred outside the flagship Nordstrom store in Seattle during tumultuous downtown protests on May 30.

 Means appeared before U.S. District Court Magistrate Judge Brian Tsuchida Thursday, who ordered him held in custody pending a hearing on Friday.
 Assistant U.S. Attorney Todd Greenberg said the government will oppose Means’ release.

-He is charged with a single count of arson for allegedly lighting a paper towel and throwing it into the the vehicle, starting a fire that others fed with lighter fluid and other fuel.
+He is charged with a single count of arson for allegedly lighting a paper towel and throwing it into the vehicle, starting a fire that others fed with lighter fluid and other fuel.
 That vehicle and four other police vehicles were destroyed by fire that day, according to criminal charges filed in U.S. District Court.

-The charges allege that Means then went to another, nearby damaged police car and removed a black canvas that contained an assault-style patrol rifle belonging to a Seattle police officer.
+The charges allege that Means then went to another, nearby damaged police car and removed a black canvas bag that contained an assault-style patrol rifle belonging to a Seattle police officer.
 The complaint said there were three rifles in the vehicle and that the other two were locked up.
 There was no room to lock up the third, the charges say.

 According to the charges, another individual attempted to retrieve the bag from Means and the two got into a scuffle.
 Means was forced to drop the rifle case to defend himself and a third individual came by, picked up the case and left the area.
 The gun was returned to the Seattle Police Department’s West Precinct later that day, the charges state.